joshmiller-dev/lights.out/README.md

 # lights.out
 Lights Out game I made to refresh jquery knowledge.
-All patterns shown are solvable and have included a way to show the solution.
+Includes logic to ensure all patterns are solvable.
+Also includes a way to show a solution (although not in the least amount of moves).

 ## Try it here
 https://lights-out-demo.netlify.app/